colinwong/cs-101/README.md

 See [Setting Up Your Windows environment](doc/windows.md) if you are using a PC.

 ## IDE
-The `Integrated Development Environment (IDE)` is software you use to write code.
+The `Integrated Development Environment (IDE)` is a `software application` you use to write code.
 It has the advantage of combining many developer tools into a single `User Interface (UI)` for convenience and efficiency.

 The `IDE` you will be using for this class is `Visual Studio Code (VS Code)` by Microsoft. `VS Code` is available on Windows, Mac, and Linux.
-It is free, open source, and has `extensions` that enable you to write code in different programming languages including C/C++/C#, Java, Javascript, PHP, HTML/CSS, Python, and more.
+It is free, `open source`, and has `extensions` that enable you to write code in different programming languages including C/C++/C#, Java, Javascript, PHP, HTML/CSS, Python, and more.

 [Visual Studio Code](https://code.visualstudio.com/)

 ## Common Developer Tools
-You will need familiarity with the following tools.
+During this course you will need familiarity with the following tools.

 - [GitHub](https://github.com/)
 - [Markdown](https://guides.github.com/features/mastering-markdown/)